TypeStrong/atom-typescript/docs/faq.md

 Tsserver can be lazy in reindexing project files for performance reasons.
 You can manually tell it to refresh by running `typescript:reload-projects` command

+If that doesn't help, you can also forcibly restart running TsServer instances with `typescript:restart-all-servers` command.

 ## Which version of TypeScript does atom-typescript use?